Our motto: “Today’s Play, Tomorrow’s Pay.”

 In 2001, twenty-five high school students and three teachers came together to compete in the first New Mexico RoboRAVE.

-In 2002 the competition became a program of Inquiry Facilitators Inc.,a nonprofit founded by Russ Fisher-Ives, a former math and physics teacher and one of the competition’s three founders.
-Since 2002, IF, Inc. has provided almost two hundred robotics workshops for students and teachers in every corner of the state.
+In 2007 the competition became a program of Inquiry Facilitators Inc.,a nonprofit founded by Russ Fisher-Ives, a former math and physics teacher and one of the competition’s three founders.
+Since 2007, IF, Inc. has provided over three hundred robotics workshops for students and teachers in every corner of New Mexico.

-RoboRAVE International is now New Mexico’s largest K-12 robotics competition.
-In May 2013, over 1300 elementary, middle, and high school students from more than seventy New Mexico schools and organizations, plus four countries, competed in the annual competition held in Albuquerque, aka Roboquerque.
+RoboRAVE International is now New Mexico’s largest K-16 robotics competition.
+In May 2015, over 1500 elementary, middle, and high school students from more than seventy New Mexico schools joined Big Kids and kids from 9 countries to compete at the annual competition held in Albuquerque, aka Roboquerque.